 Adult hurt in shooting outside Tangipahoa Parish school, teenager in custody

-HAMMOND — Authorities in Hammond took a 13-year-old boy into custody after an adult he was with was shot while outside the Tangipahoa Alternative Programs campus along Crystal Street on Tuesday.
+HAMMOND — Authorities in Hammond took a 13-year-old boy into custody after one of his family members was shot while outside the Tangipahoa Alternative Programs campus along Crystal Street on Tuesday.

 A school resource officer with Hammond Police was notified that the teenager refused to exit a vehicle and enter the school around 7:39 a.m.
-Police then spoke with the teen and an accompanying adult, who then decided to take the boy home.
+Police then spoke with the teen and an accompanying adult, later confirmed to be a family member, who then decided to take the boy home.

 As the vehicle began to leave the area of the school, the school resource officer said they heard what sounded like gunshots and saw the teen approaching him with a gun.

-Shortly after this, he was taken into custody, but the adult he was with was hospitalized with critical injuries.
+Shortly after this, he was taken into custody, but the family member he was with was hospitalized with critical injuries.

 The school was placed on complete lockdown shortly after this.
 As of 10:05 a.m., the school remained on lockdown.